DavinCNorgard/412-Habit-Knowledge-Base/Habits Related to Health/Mental Health/Visual/Systems - visual.md

 #### [[smartphone app]]lication

-- Allows the users to change settings such as star color, goals, and add or remove habits.
+- Allows the users to change settings such as star color, [[Goal Setting]], and add or remove habits.
 - Users can use the app to document progress.
 - Has access to the users data, shows historical habit data.